arafMustavi/arafMustavi/README.md

 - 💬 Ask me about RPA, Computer Vision, Blockchain based use-case
 - 📫 How to reach me: arafmustavi@gmail.com
 - ⚡ Fun fact: I love to participate in competitions!
 Obsessed with CTF right now at CTFlearn.com and CTFtime.org
-- 2023 Goals: Learn web development and build a reinforcement learning enabled online AI snake game

 <!--
-**arafMustavi/arafMustavi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+- 2025 Goals: Develop a News Scraping Tool **arafMustavi/arafMustavi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: